 The second DUI offense in Illinois is considered a misdemeanor, provided there was no bodily harm caused in a car accident resulting from DUI.
 Once a person is arrested for the second DUI offense, their license will be suspended.
 A person has 46 days from the arrest to request a court hearing to stop license suspension.
 If your license is suspended for a second DUI, it will remain suspended for one year.
 Even though your driving privileges may be suspended, you may have the opportunity to apply for a restricted driving permit.
 Contact us to discuss your legal options.

 If you were pulled over and arrested for suspicion of driving under the influence of alcohol, there may be a chance for you to reduce the charges to reckless driving.
 The reason why it is so important to have DUI charges dismissed or reduced is because a DUI conviction is not expungable by Illinois law.

-Contact Oak Brook DUI Defense Lawyer Todd McCartney Today
+Contact Oak Brook DUI Defense Lawyer Nicholas J. Alvarez Today

-Contact Todd McCartney, attorney at law, and our lawyers for DUI defense representation in Oak Brook, Illinois.
+Contact Nicholas J. Alvarez, attorney at law, and our lawyers for DUI defense representation in Oak Brook, Illinois.
 We are experienced, aggressive, knowledgeable DUI attorneys who diligently work to fight and protect your rights in all DUI matters.
 Call (630) 665-8978 for an initial consultation.